Unitarian Church in Charleston

-The Unitarian Church in Charleston, home to a Unitarian Universalist congregation, is an historic church located at 4 Archdale Street in Charleston, South Carolina.
+The Unitarian Church in Charleston, home to a Unitarian Universalist congregation, is a historic church located at 4 Archdale Street in Charleston, South Carolina.
 It is the oldest Unitarian church in the South and the second oldest church building on the peninsula of Charleston.

 The church has received Welcoming Congregation status from the Unitarian Universalist Association as well as Green Sanctuary certification.
 It is known in Charleston for its social justice activities.

 The Unitarian Church in Charleston was declared a National Historic Landmark. in 1976.
 The church is open to the public for tours at designated times and hosts public concerts, lectures, and programs related to contemporary social and political issues.
 Visit the church’s website for details.

 Early history and conversion to Unitarianism

 The Unitarian Church in Charleston was originally built as a second meeting house for the Independent Church in Charleston, also known as the Society of Dissenters, because the congregation needed more space than its Meeting Street location could provide.
 This second building was to be Georgian in style, plain brick with two doors and a tower in front.
 Construction began in 1772 and was nearly completed in 1776 when the Revolutionary War began.
 Because both Colonial and British forces quartered militia in the building, it needed considerable repair after the war.
 Unofficially named the Archdale Street Meeting House, it was finally dedicated in 1787.